SurrealAI/surreal/README.md

 - **Scalability**.
 RL algorithms are data hungry by nature.
 Even the simplest Atari games, like Breakout, typically requires up to a billion frames to learn a good solution.
 To accelerate training significantly, SURREAL parallelizes the environment simulation and learning.
 The system can easily scale to thousands of CPUs and hundreds of GPUs.

 - **Flexibility**.
 SURREAL unifies distributed on-policy and off-policy learning into a single algorithmic formulation.
 The key is to separate experience generation from learning.
 Parallel actors generate massive amount of experience data, while a _single, centralized_ learner performs model updates.
 Each actor interacts with the environment independently, which allows them to diversify the exploration for hard long-horizon robotic tasks.
-They send the experiences to a centralized buffer, implemented with a FIFO queue for on-policy mode and replay memory for off-policy mode.
+They send the experiences to a centralized buffer, which can be instantiated as a FIFO queue for on-policy mode and replay memory for off-policy mode.

 <!--<img src=".README_images/distributed.png" alt="drawing" width="500" />-->